tevon4613/ffxi/whm-guide.md

 * `buff` and `debuff` are positive (Enhancing Magic) and negative (Enfeebling Magic) status effects
 * `cureskin` is the temporary stoneskin effect applied when you heal with Afflatus Solace active
 * `-na spells` remove debuffs; they include Cursna, Stona, Erase, and Esuna among others
-* `bar- spells` include buffs that reduce elemental damage (e.g., Barfira) and the chance of status debuffs (e.g., Barpetrify)
+* `Bar- spells` include buffs that reduce elemental damage (like Barfira) and the chance of status debuffs (like Barpetra)

 You should have also already: